hoogenboom-group/PSF-Extractor/README.md

 # PSF-Extractor
-A Python software package for Point Spread Function extraction of optical setups.
+A Python software package to characterize the Point Spread Function of an optical setup.

 Created by Daan Boltje, Ernest van der Wee
 Made presentable by Ryan Lane